WavuaW/alx-backend-storage/README.md

-ALX back end projects related to SQL Database [This is just a place holder I will update it]
+ALX back end projects related to Database [This is just a place holder I will update it]